FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 * The date and time of access
 * Connection information like the IP address, location, and user agent
-* Whether this device been used to access this service before
+* Whether this device has been used to access this service before
 * How many times the user has logged in recently

 Such data can help determine if the person behind the authentication request is legitimate.
-For instance, if a user accesses a system from the USA but one day later later there is a request from Germany with the same credentials, the request deserves scrutiny.
+For instance, if a user accesses a system from the USA but one day later there is a request from Germany with the same credentials, the request deserves scrutiny.
 It's possible it is legitimate; after all, airplanes exist.
 But also possible that there is something nefarious going on in Germany.

 Requiring MFA before access is allowed when suspicious activity occurs provides another check against stolen credentials.
 That German hacker could have acquired a user's password, but it's harder to steal a one time passcode sent to the user's phone as well.

-## Commonly used factors
+## Commonly used factors for MFA

 Beyond a password, what are other ways a user can prove who they are?
 As mentioned above, there are four main categories.